GetPageSpeed/nginx-extras-docs/docs/lua/jwt-verification.md

 This project does not provide JWT manipulation or creation features: you can only verify/decrypt tokens.

-## Status

-Feature complete and fully working.

-API is stable and breaking changes will follow SEMVER.
-Will tag 1.0 relatively soon.

 ## Library non-goals

 - JWT creation/modification